 Learn More about Louise

 On May 5, 1945, Canadian forces liberated Amsterdam.
-Louise was three years old.
+Louise was almost three years old.
 Louise initially had difficulty adjusting to a world without walls, having never been outside for the duration of the hiding.
 After the war, the family did not talk about their life in hiding.
-Shortly thereafter Louise’s father found work in Stockholm, Sweden; Louise, her mother, brother and baby sister joined him during the winter of 1946.
-The Israels family moved back to the Netherlands in 1948.
+Shortly thereafter Louise’s father found work in Stockholm, Sweden; the rest of the family joined him during the winter of 1946.
+The Israëls family moved back to the Netherlands in 1948.
 Louise earned a degree in physical therapy in the Netherlands, and in 1965 she married Sidney Z. Lawrence, an American medical student in Amsterdam.
-They moved to the US in 1967.
+They moved to the U.S. in 1967.
 After Sidney retired from the U.S. military in 1994, they settled in Bethesda, Maryland.
 Louise volunteers at the United States Holocaust Memorial Museum.

 Why I Volunteer

-I volunteer at the USHMM because I think it is important to be part of the dissemination of information about the Holocaust, in honour and memory of my family.
+I volunteer at the USHMM because I think it is important to be part of the dissemination of information about the Holocaust, in honor and memory of my family.